LarsNorlander/dev-diary/README.md

 ### 5:03 PM

 While quickly waiting for my game to update (since it's 12 GB), I decided to quickly do five challenges while waiting.
 I'll be doing a lot more later.

+## June 16, 2018

+### 5:43 PM

+So today, I finished [Introduction to the Applied Visual Design Challenges](https://learn.freecodecamp.org/responsive-web-design/applied-visual-design).
+I was amazed at how you could do graphics with CSS.
+But at the same time, I honestly found myself scratching my head with the bezier curves stuff.
+I wish I could understand it better later down the line since it seems interesting.